KQM-git/TCL/docs/general-mechanics/lifeskills.md

 ### Buff Effects on Waverider

 * The Waverider is unaffected by any buffs that directly affect it, such as ATK buffs, movement speed, and stamina reduction.
-* Buffs and debuffs that affect enemies and not the Waverider itself, such as RES shred, DEF shred, and Mona's Omen, do work on the Waverider's attacks.
+* Buffs and debuffs that affect enemies and not the Waverider itself, such as RES Shred, DEF Shred, and Mona's Omen, do work on the Waverider's attacks.

 ## Evidence Vault